onfido/onfido-sdk-ui/README.md

   ⚠️ **Note**: You can set the country for all document types except **Passport**.
 This is because passports have the same format worldwide so the SDK does not require this additional information.

-  For example, if you would like to only allow the driving licence document for Spain (ESP), and national identity card and residence permit for all country:
+ For example, if you want to allow only Spanish (ESP) driving licences, and national identity cards and residence permits for all countries:

   ```json
   {